fmalina/revisions-blocl/blog/trademark.md

-Exhibit JS3 which is a collection of hypertext references showing a sample of public sector organisations who recommend Flatmate Rooms service, many of these are also published in printed versions such as booklets for university students, posters, council advice for tenants and landlord magazines.
+Exhibit JS3 which is a collection of hypertext references showing a sample of public sector organisations who recommend Blocl service, many of these are also published in printed versions such as booklets for university students, posters, council advice for tenants and landlord magazines.
 I have excluded private sector references as we have generated over the years close to a hundred of thousands due to heavy online, social and mobile advertising.

-In these samples our service is referred to as Flatmate Rooms, FlatmateRooms, Flatmate Rooms.co.uk or FlatMateRooms.
+In these samples our service is referred to as Blocl, or Blocl.com.
 All these spelling variations are used throughout the web and hundreds of printed publications to refer to our site or company and absolutely nothing else.
 Usage of space does not affect the meaning as on its own both words are commonly used, together however they uniquely and